-So we went hustling & after facing up to the fear of ending up with nothing, we re mortgaged anything that moved, kissed the Brewery boys again & secured the backing of a properly inspirational & forward thinking manager at our new bank.
+We re-mortgaged anything that moved & tickled up the Brewery boys again.
+Crucially, we then secured the backing of a properly inspirational & forward thinking manager called Martin, at our brand new bank.

-We were now entering a whole new world of financial borrowing, on a scale we could never have even dreamed of…
+We were now entering a whole new world of financial borrowing, on a scale that we could never have even dreamed of.

-Every single penny counted, so we stuck a clause in the sale agreement, that they had to allow us to occupy the old site for another year, so we could still keep WHQ Club open, play records, make money & retain continuity.
+Every single penny counted, so we stuck a clause in the sale agreement, that they had to allow us to still occupy the old site for one more year.
+That way we could still keep WHQ Club open, play records, make more desperately needed money & retain continuity.

-The idea was that year would give us time to do all the conversion work on the new Carliol Square building.
+The idea was that year would also give us time we needed, to do all the conversion work on the new Carliol Square building.